TechonomicsInc/equinox/README.md

 ## Adapters

 Adapters are a central concept of equinox to allow the service-agnosticism.
-Equinox itself only uses stdlib functions and relays "Wormholes" to specialised adapters.
+Equinox itself only uses stdlib functions and relays boxed values to specialised adapters.

 Example: You're using discord and want to ignore private messages